97AlexNguyen/Alex_Houdini_Things/README.md

 # B : Python for HDA.

+>You can find many Python scripts for Houdini Digital Assets (HDAs) here, such as callback scripts, working with button strips, toggles, dynamic UI, and PyQt5 as well.

 ## Call a definition using callback script .

 Create a definition in PythonModule (scripts tab).